omar-abdelgawad/quick-sql-handbook/SQL.md

 ### Normalization

-The process of splitting the table into multiple tables is called normalization.
-In order to prevent someone from splitting the a table into hundreds of other tables with 2 or 3 columns each, and to make it consistent across databases, someone came up with rules for normalization called "normal forms".
+The process of splitting the table into multiple tables is called _normalization_.
+In order to prevent someone from splitting a table into hundreds of other tables with 2 or 3 columns each, and to make it consistent across databases, someone came up with rules for normalization called "normal forms".

 - 1NF (first normal form)